Energy-time entanglement, Elements of Reality, and Local Realism: Modified setups

+It is possible to modify the time-bin-entanglement setup further by using passive switching. \Citeauthor{Gisin2002} refers to this setup as \enquote{phase-time encoding}~\cite{Gisin2002}.
+In this method, the movable mirrors are replaced by beam splitters.
+We can remove one of the analysis stations and measure the emission time from the source, which becomes an EPR element of reality.
+However, in contrast to time-bin-entanglement it is not possible to predict the path taken and we get a situation very similar to the Franson interferometer.
+In fact, with passive switching we recover the weaker Theorem\nobreakspace \ref {thm:local-realism-only} and the only difference to the Franson setup is the fact that phase-time encoding uses a pumped source.

-The third alternative in this list was proposed by Cabello \emph{et al} in 2009 \cite{Cabello09} and uses cross-coupled interferometers (see Fig.~\ref{fig:8}).
-In this setup, postselection is performed because the two photons may both end up at the same site, at both input ports of the beamsplitter at that site but delayed with respect to each other.
+The third alternative in this list was proposed by \citeauthor{Cabello09} in 2009~\cite{Cabello09} and uses interferometers in a \enquote{hugging} configuration as seen in figure\nobreakspace \ref {fig:genuine}.
+In this setup, postselection is performed because the two photons both may end up at the same site, at both input ports of the beamsplitter at that site but in different timeslots.
 The events that give coincident detection at both sites make up 50\% of the total.
 But also here the path is an EPR element of reality, because a local path measurement (done by removing the final beamsplitter) can be used to remotely predict which path the remote photon is going to emerge from.
-Since the path is an EPR element of reality, we can use Theorem~4 (modulo other experimental problems), and the quantum prediction will violate the bound.
-There is no local realist model (with realist path) that gives the quantum predictions of this setup.
+Since the path is an EPR element of reality, we can use Theorem\nobreakspace \ref {thm:path-realism} (modulo other experimental problems), and the quantum prediction will violate the bound.
+There is no local realist model (with realist path) that gives the quantum predictions of this setup, and because of this, the hugging interferometer setup is sometimes called a setup with \enquote{genuine energy-time entanglement}. \Citeauthor{Lima2010}~\cite{Lima2010} and \citeauthor{Cuevas2013}~\cite{Cuevas2013} have both demonstrated violations of Bell's inequality using hugging interferometers, the latter was performed with a fibre length of \SI{1}{\kilo\meter}.